 All this will need to be completed by the end of the autumn term in Year 13.

 Although a large proportion of our students go straight on to Higher Education following the completion of their A Levels, there are other routes available for those who feel that university is not for them.
-As part of our Pre-U week we invite apprenticeship and gap year specialists in to explain about other pathways and a number of our past students have chosen alternative routes.
+As part of our Pre-U programme we invite apprenticeship and gap year specialists in to explain about other pathways and a number of our past students have chosen alternative routes.
 The Mentor Programme is also very effective in offering advice about opportunities available once you leave Sixth Form.
 We have a dedicated Careers Advisor who will be able to offer help and advice where needed.